Improving Clinical Decision Support through Interpretable Machine Learning and Error Handling in Electronic Health Records: Background and Significance

-A plethora of research so far has introduced methods for outlier detection and missing data imputation for medical records.
-These rely on statistical tests like inter-quartile range tests \cite{Diabetes_outliers}, mean-variance tests \cite{KNN_outliers}, or K-Nearest Neighbour algorithms \cite{KNN_outliers} to detect outliers.
-Outliers are typically rectified using supervised learning techniques like regression models \cite{impute_casebased, MICE, Diabetes_outliers}.
-We take a completely different approach to detect outliers by harnessing clinical domain knowledge as opposed to purely statistical, data-driven methods.
-We translate complex biological and physiological constraints on vitals and laboratory values into mathematical constraints and project the EMR data onto these constraints.
-Projecting data onto the space defined by feasible domain constraints allows us to bring outliers back into the feasible range of values, consequently bolstering the reliability of subsequent machine-learning tasks.
-We also design a novel set of features, that we call {\it trust scores}, using the distance between a patient's current clinical data and the space defined by constraints on the normal range of values for healthy patients.
-These features are significantly predictive of how sick a patient is, as they gauge the health of a patient by measuring deviations from the norm.
-We present in this paper our projections-centric data processing framework, termed {\it Trust-MAPS}, for a high-fidelity machine learning pipeline.
+Error identification in large medical datasets has traditionally relied on outlier detection methods, such as inter-quartile range tests \cite{Diabetes_outliers}, mean-variance tests \cite{KNN_outliers}, and K-Nearest Neighbour algorithms \cite{KNN_outliers}.
+Errors are typically handled using supervised learning techniques like regression models \cite{impute_casebased, MICE, Diabetes_outliers}.
+However, these methods don't incorporate clinical context into the data processing pipeline.
+Trust-MAPS is a constrained optimization approach for detecting potential data errors and integrating clinical knowledge by translating complex biological and physiological constraints on vitals and lab values into high-dimensional mathematical constraints.
+The ``projection'' of data derived from the EMR onto a sub-space defined by feasible domain constraints allows us to bring outliers back into the physically-possible range of values, consequently bolstering the reliability of subsequent data-driven learning tasks.
+We also design a novel set of features, called \textit{trust-scores}, by computing the distance between a patient's clinical state—defined by vital signs and laboratory values—and the constrained space representing normal ranges for healthy patients.
+Trust-scores can offer interpretable insights to explain model predictions.
+We validate our framework by applying it to machine learning models trained on the \texttt{PhysioNet} Computing in Cardiology Challenge 2019 \cite{Reyna2020} for the early prediction of sepsis.
+While the primary focus in this study is sepsis prediction, the projection-based framework of Trust-MAPS is versatile and can generalize to other clinical decision support models.